ankit-rathi/Designing-Decision-Systems/chapters/15_Experimentation_Systems.md

 ---

-## Final Section — Turning Decisions Into Testable Hypotheses
+## Turning Decisions Into Testable Hypotheses

 * Experimentation systems transform decision-making from assumption-driven processes into evidence-driven learning.
 * By comparing alternatives through randomized experiments, organizations can measure the true impact of their decisions.